catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Whenever you take a point of **Corruption**,  you must proceed to make a **Corruption Save** rolling a D6 for each point of Corruption you have.
 If you fail, then one of your **Engrams** is permanently corrupted.
 You must remove one **Engram** and you also lose the associated Resolve point and a single **Aptitude** point.
 You can then erase all accumulated Corruption points.
 This will also increase one of your **Mental State** factors by one.

-!!! warning The End
+!!! warning
     If your last Engram is corrupted, you will cease to be a functional human.
 This is as close to real death as you can get here.
 Your character might continue to exist as an artificial intelligence inside a husk, a mere shell, or they may end up in a psychosis, culminating in a sudden violent killing spree.
 Or they can wander off into the unknown, never to be heard of again.
 You can decide what happens to your character after, but you can't play with them any longer.
 Write the final paragraph of their story.
 But that will be the end.

 ### Removing Corruption